 Optional: As an alternative to writing down the lux values while you do the experiment, the Science Journal App allows you to record how light intensity varies over time.
 If done as described below, you can read the measured lux values for different distances from such a graph.

 - To create the graph, open the Science Journal app and start a new experiment.
 Make sure to label it appropriately.
-Choose the light intensity sensor and switch to graph mode.
+Then, choose the light intensity sensor.